Amos-Augo/ch04-sql-assignment/README.md

 CALL get_customers_spending_by_location('Nairobi');
 ```
 ### Q10 (Recursive)
--- This query calculates a running total of sales by sales_id using a recursive CTE.
+This query calculates a running total of sales by sales_id using a recursive CTE.
--- It also uses ROW_NUMBER() to order sales ensures we can calculate the running total even if sales_id is not sequential.
+It also uses ROW_NUMBER() to order sales ensuring we can calculate the running total even if sales_id is not sequential.

--- PostgreSQL implementation
+PostgreSQL implementation
 ```SQL
 WITH RECURSIVE ordered_sales AS (
   SELECT sales_id, total_sales,